picfight/pfcd/docs/README.md

 **2.2 Configuration**

-btcd has a number of [configuration](http://godoc.org/github.com/picfight/pfcd) options, which can be viewed by running: `$ pfcd --help`.
+pfcd has a number of [configuration](http://godoc.org/github.com/picfight/pfcd) options, which can be viewed by running: `$ pfcd --help`.

 <a name="PfcctlConfig" />